-Super Bowl is this weekend and you know what that means?
+Super Bowl weekend and you know what that means, right?
 Food, football, family and friends!
-If you’re staying strong during the game and sticking to your 17 Day Diet regime, here are a few ideas for healthy Super Bowl Snacks this football season.
+If you’re staying strong during the game and sticking to your 17 Day Diet plan, here are a few ideas for healthy Super Bowl Snacks this football season.

 Try these healthy food ideas if you’re on Cycle 1– you’ll find ideas for Cycle 2 and 3 below: